ngless-toolkit/ngless/docs/contents/GettingStarted.rst

 .. code-block:: bash

-	Total reads: 32457019
+	Total reads: 31654060
-	Total reads aligned: 31316462[96.49%]
+	Total reads aligned: 28095945[88.76%]
-	Total reads Unique map: 25218844[80.53%]
+	Total reads Unique map: 22434229[79.85%]
-	Total reads Non-Unique map: 6097618[19.47%]
+	Total reads Non-Unique map: 5661716[20.15%]
 	Total reads without enough qual: 0

 These are statistics of the map of the file against the human genome.

-All other results can be accessed through the web server by doing:
+All other results can be accessed through the web server by doing.
+As you might already be running a webserver from the previous execution, open a new webserver at port 8080 or close the one used before:

 ::

-	$ ngless visualizemode test
+	$ ngless visualizemode test -p 8080

 The results are in the following (sub)sections.